The surprising reason your plants are dying

 You can take this information with you to the garden centre and choose the right plants for the space you have.
 Whilst remembering to choose plants that you love and will bring you joy whilst you grow them.

-For further advice on the best types of plants for your space and my help creating a bespoke plan for your garden you can work with me 1 to 1 on How to plan your mindful garden coaching.
+For further advice on the best types of plants for your space and my help creating a bespoke plan for your garden book a Mindful Gardening Hour with me.